xp44mm/Notebook/RxInAction/10 Working with Rx concurrency and synchronization.md

     .Subscribe(t => ThrottledResults.Items.Add(t));
 ```

-Because the observation on the Dispatcher is something that happens frequently, you can use the shortened operator ObserveOnDispatcher, which does the same thing.
-The ObserveOn operator also has overloads that let you pass the SynchronizationContext or the WinForms Control with which you want to make the observation.
-Under the hood, the ObserveOn operator creates an interceptor in the observable pipeline that intercepts each call done on the observer and executes it on the specified scheduler.
+Because the observation on the `Dispatcher` is something that happens frequently, you can use the shortened operator `ObserveOnDispatcher`, which does the same thing.
+The `ObserveOn` operator also has overloads that let you pass the `SynchronizationContext` or the WinForms Control with which you want to make the observation.
+Under the hood, the `ObserveOn` operator creates an interceptor in the observable pipeline that intercepts each call done on the observer and executes it on the specified scheduler.

 ### 10.3.2 Changing the subscription/unsubscription execution context

-In addition to controlling the execution context of the observation, you can control the execution context that runs the subscription and unsubscription, meaning the thread in which the Subscribe method of the observable and the Dispose method of the subscription is called.
+In addition to controlling the execution context of the observation, you can control the execution context that runs the subscription and unsubscription, meaning the thread in which the `Subscribe` method of the observable and the `Dispose` method of the subscription is called.

 This is something that you'd typically want to do if the observable's work must happen on a specific thread (as in Silverlight, where the registration to a control's events has to happen on the UI thread, but the processing of the notifications can happen anywhere).